'Quad' nations agree to strengthen cooperation over advanced tech

 Lander said he hopes that the Quad countries will tackle both "exciting upsides" and "problematic downsides" of emerging technologies including AI.

-“Democracies are prepared to talk about both of those things.
-How do we make this work for people, for creating jobs, how do we make it work for fairness and equity as well?,” he asked.
+"Democracies are prepared to talk about both of those things.
+How do we make this work for people, for creating jobs?
+How do we make it work for fairness and equity as well?," he asked.

 The administration of U.S. President Joe Biden has emphasized the importance of the Quad framework of cooperation in opposing threats from China.
 The first-ever Quad summit was held online in March this year.